SolaceSamples/solace-samples-dotnet/docs/_tutorials/request-reply.md

 This tutorial is available in [GitHub]({{ site.repository }}){:target="_blank"} along with the other [Solace Developer Getting Started Examples]({{ site.links-get-started }}){:target="_top"}.

+To successfully build the samples you must have the Solace Messaging API for C#/.NET (also referred to as SolClient for .NET) downloaded and installed for your project.

+The SolClient for .NET can be downloaded and installed via nuget.org or manually.

+For the **nuget.org** option use the NuGet console or the NuGet Visual Studio Extension to download the [SolaceSystems.Solclient.Messaging](http://nuget.org/packages/SolaceSystems.Solclient.Messaging/) package for your solution and to install it for your project.
+It contains the required libraries and brief API documentation.

-To successfully build the samples you must have the C# API downloaded and available.
-The C# API library can be [downloaded here]({{ site.links-downloads }}){:target="_top"}.
-The C# API is distributed as a zip file containing the required libraries, API documentation, and examples.
+For the **manual** option download it [from here]({{ site.links-downloads }}){:target="_top"}.
+That distribution is a zip file containing the required libraries, detailed API documentation, and examples.

+The instructions in this tutorial assume you successfully downloaded and installed the SolClient for .NET.
+If your environment differs then adjust the build instructions appropriately.

 At the end, this tutorial walks through downloading and running the sample from source.